Multiparty Spohn's theorem for a combination of local Markovian and non-Markovian quantum dynamics: Four qubits coupled to a combination of four Markovian and non-Markovian heat baths locally

 where $h(\eta_{j})$ is a dimensionless function of $\eta_j$, and represents the system-bath coupling strength.
 For a harmonic oscillator bath, $\tilde{\eta}h^2(\eta_{j})=\mathcal{J}(\eta_{j})$, where $\mathcal{J}(\eta_{j})$ is the ohmic spectral density function.
 As we consider the spectral density function as ohmic, $\mathcal{J}(\eta_{j}) \propto \eta_{j}$.
 Thus $\mathcal{J}(\eta_{j})=\kappa_j \eta_{j}$, where $\kappa_j$ are unitless constants.
 For the qubits connected to non-Markovian spin baths, the interaction is through a Heisenberg $XY$ coupling~\cite{Lieb}, given by

 Here $\alpha_j$ quantifies the coupling strength between the $j^{\text{th}}$ system and the $j^{\text{th}}$ non-Markovian bath, having the unit of frequency.
-The dynamical equation for the $(m+n)=4$-qubit system, locally connected to a combination of Markovian and non-Markovian heat baths, directly follows from Eq.~(\ref{eq:22}), and is given by
+The dynamical equation for the $(m+n)=4$-qubit system, locally connected to a combination of Markovian and non-Markovian heat baths, directly follows from Eq.~(\ref{eq:sigma}), and is given by

 Both sides of the equation are made dimensionless.
 For the purpose of our demonstration, we will take the variable \(\tilde{t} = \tilde{\eta}t\) as the dimensionless time.
-In Fig.~\ref{fig:2}, we have depicted the time dynamics of the quantifier $\overline{M}_{NM}^n$ for $n=1$, 2, and 3.
-In all the three panels, the quantifier exhibits oscillating profiles.
-The envelope of $\overline{M}_{NM}^n$ increases for a short time near zero, reaches a peak and then decreases monotonically, tending to zero for large time.
-This implies that while the non-Markovian baths have a significant contribution for times near the initial time, for larger time, the effect of Markovian baths dominate, suppressing the amplitude of oscillations of the non-Markovianity quantifier to approximately zero.
-More the number of Markovian baths, the quicker is the suppression.
-(Compare the panels (a), (b) and (c) of Fig.~\ref{fig:2}).
-For a complete non-Markovian situation, where all the baths are from the non-Markovian family, the periodic oscillatory pattern of the quantifier gets disrupted.
-The amplitude of oscillation does not diminish with time, as there is no Markovian bath to suppress the oscillation as in case of the combination of local Markovian and non-Markovian dynamics.
+In Fig.~\ref{fig:2_appen}, we have depicted the time dynamics of the quantity $\tilde{M}^n_{NM}(\tilde{t})=\sum_{k=1}^{n}M^{k}_{NM}\big[\rho_{sB_{NM_{1\dots n}}}(\tilde{t})\big]$ for $n=1$, $2$, and $3$ in panels (a), (b), and (c), respectively, $n$ being the number of non-Markovian environments.
+In all the three panels, $\tilde{M}^n_{NM}(\tilde{t})$ exhibits oscillating profiles.
+The envelope of $\tilde{M}^n_{NM}(\tilde{t})$, having positive and negative values, is significant in magnitude for a short time near zero, but decreases monotonically, tending to zero for large time.
+The existence of the positive part of this envelope indicates that the witness of non-Markovianity, $\overline{M}\big[\tilde{t},\rho_s(0)\big] > 0$.
+We find that the non-Markovian baths have a significant contribution for times near the initial time, while for larger time, the effect of Markovian baths dominate, suppressing the amplitude of oscillations of $\tilde{M}^n_{NM}(\tilde{t})$ to approximately zero.
+This is expected because for a long time, the impact of memory effects, arising from the presence of non-Markovianity, diminishes.
+Although both positive as well as negative oscillations of $\tilde{M}^n_{NM}(t)$ are suppressed in this specific scenario, it is the suppression of the positive oscillations that imply the dominance of the Markovian baths in the evolution.
+The greater the number of Markovian baths, the quicker is the suppression.
+[Compare Figs.~\ref{fig:2_appen}(a),~\ref{fig:2_appen}(b), and~\ref{fig:2_appen}(c)].
+For a complete non-Markovian situation, where all the baths are from the non-Markovian family, the periodic oscillatory pattern of $\tilde{M}^n_{NM}(\tilde{t})$ gets disrupted.
+The amplitude of oscillation does not diminish with time, as there is no Markovian bath to suppress the oscillation like in case of the combination of local Markovian and non-Markovian dynamics.